conorhoughton/NeuralProcessingOfPhrases/stan_code/README.md

 Once this file has been generated it is necessary to run the ```convert_cn.r``` script.
 This changes the format of the complex number representation in the original file to one that works with R's ```as.complex``` function.
 This can take a little while to run but is only necessary to perform once, and saves time over changing this representation within each script.

+Analysis scripts for the statistical learning data (Pinto et al. 2022), are included, but the data is not open source.
+The corresponding stan model for this data is: ```models/model_2t_sl.stan```.
+The frequentist/ITPC analysis and plotting is contained in **sl_data/ITPC**, and plotting for the Bayesian results is in **sl_data/Bayes**.

 # 2 Directory Layout

 The scripts expect the following directory layout: